 Substitution table: Ask your learner to choose a word from each column to make an accurate sentence.
 Can your learner add their own choice of food in the blank spaces at the end of the first column?

-You can download the full Healthy Eating teaching plan, which includes three flashcard sets and multiple substitution tables, by clicking here.
+You can download the full Healthy Eating teaching plan, which includes three flashcard sets and multiple substitution tables, by clicking on the button below.